CodingCougs/workshop-nodejs/slides.md

 * Scripts can be custom made

 ---
-# There's commands plenty more!
+# There are plenty more commands!
 https://docs.npmjs.com/

 ---